Ethnicities in Iran

-The majority of the population of Iran (approximately 67–80%) consists of Iranic peoples.
-The largest groups in this category include Persians (who form the majority of the Iranian population) and Kurds, with smaller communities including Gilakis, Mazandaranis, Lurs, Tats, Talysh, and Baloch.
+The majority of the population of Iran (approximately 80%) consists of Iranian peoples.
+The largest groups in this category include Persians, mostly referred to as Fars (who form 61% of the Iranian population) and Kurds (who form 10% of the Iranian population), with other communities including Semnanis, Larestanis, Gilakis, Laks, Mazandaranis, Lurs, Tats, Talysh and Baloch.

-Turkic peoples constitute a substantial minority of about 7–24%, the largest group being the Azerbaijani.They are the second largest ethnicity in Iran as well as the largest minority group.
-Other Turkic groups include the Turkmen and Qashqai peoples.
+Turkic peoples constitute of 16% of the population, the largest group being the Azerbaijani.
+They are the second largest ethnicity in Iran.
+Other Turkic groups include the Turkmen, Afshar, Qashqai, Khorasani Turks, Shahsevan, Khalaj and Kazakhs peoples.

-Arabs account for about 2–3% of the Iranian population.
-The remainder, amounting to about 1% of Iranian population, consists of a variety of minor groups, mainly comprising Assyrians, Armenians, Georgians, Circassians, and Mandaeans.
+Arabs account for about 2% of the Iranian population.
+The remainder, amounting to about 1% of Iranian population, consists of a variety of minor groups, mainly comprising Iranian Iraqis, Iranian Assyrians, Iranian Jews, Iranian Armenians, Iranian Georgians, Circassians and Mandaeans.